-- Ad Formats: the types of ads that can be displayed in your application.
-ONE by AOL: Mobile offers the following ad formats: Interstitial, Display Banners (Top of Page and Below the Fold) and Rectangle.
+- Ad Formats - the types of ads that can be displayed in your application.
+Verizon Media offers these ad formats: Interstitial, Display Banners (Top of Page and Below the Fold) and Rectangle.
 We also offer Video ad units (Pre-Roll, Rewarded, Interstitial), In-Banner Video (Lightbox), and Native.

-- Ad Gallery: a collection of all the creatives that were previously uploaded to campaigns.
+- Ad Gallery - a collection of all the creatives that were previously uploaded to campaigns.
 These creatives can be reused for any future campaigns.
 You can also load creatives directly into the Ad Gallery at any time.
-Please note, that when edits are made to creatives in your Ad Gallery, these edits will not be applied to running campaigns using these creatives.
-The Ad Gallery is located in the Creatives tab in the Advertise section of ONE by AOL: Mobile Self Serve.
+Note, when edits are made to creatives in your Ad Gallery, these edits will not be applied to creatives used in running campaigns.
+The Ad Gallery is located in the Creatives tab in the Advertise section of SSP Self Serve.

-- Ad Placement Identifier (APID): the ad placement identifier is utilized in several environments of your monetization experience to connect a user's ad request with our platform.
+- Ad Placement Identifier (APID) - the ad placement identifier is utilized in several environments of a monetization experience to connect a user's ad request with our platform.

-- Application Tracking: the ability to track how many of your views and clicks result in a download of your app.
-To utilize this feature, an advertiser must register the app with the Monetize side of ONE by AOL: Mobile.
+- Application Tracking - the ability to track how many of your views and clicks result in a download of your app.
+To utilize this feature, an advertiser must register the app with the Monetize side the SSP.

 - Average Clear Price - the average price that an impression sold for calculated per 1,000 winning impressions following completed auctions (clears) for bid requests.